 Happy Foraging!
 May all beings be fed!

-- 4 cups of washed coarsely chopped wild greens (wild turnip, wintercress, and purple dead nettle)
+- 4 cups washed coarsely chopped wild greens - Wild turnip, wintercress, and purple dead nettle are excellent choices.

-- 2 cups of raw coarsely chopped chickweed tops
+- 2 cups raw coarsely chopped chickweed tops

 - Salt to taste

 - Sauté the onions and half of the garlic in olive oil until the onions begin to turn translucent.

 - Add the greens and sauté until they are tender.

 - Take off heat and set aside to cool.

 - Add chickweed, pecans, olive oil, tahini, and feta to a blender or food processor.

 - Add the remaining garlic to the blender (depending on your love of garlic add more or less) and then add the greens when they are cooled a bit.

 - Blend by slowly adding the greens, blending, and adding more greens until your pesto is coarsely ground.